dotnet/docs/docs/core/install/linux-ubuntu.md

 ## Install .NET

-After you've [registered the Microsoft package repository](#register-the-microsoft-package-repository), or if the Ubuntu Feeds supports the .NET package for your Ubuntu version, you can install .NET through the package manager with the `sudo apt install <package-name>` command.
+Install .NET through the package manager with the `sudo apt install <package-name>` command.
 Replace `<package-name>` with the name of the .NET package you want to install.
 For example, to install .NET SDK 8.0, use the command `sudo apt install dotnet-sdk-8.0`.
-The following table lists the currently supported .NET packages:
+The following table lists the currently supported .NET packages (which [might vary by your Ubuntu version](#supported-distributions)):

 || Product      | Type    | Package                  |
 |---------|--------------|---------|--------------------------|